-- Validate Standard Plans' and Behavioral Health I/DD Tailored Plans' performance improvement projects outlined in Section III(A)(1) of this Quality Strategy; - Validate all plan-submitted quality performance measures outlined in Appendix A, Tables 8 and 9, and aggregate measures for collective review by the Department; - Calculate performance measures in addition to those reported by the plans and validated by the EQRO, as requested by the Department; - Conduct the CAHPS Plan Survey; - Validate the encounter data reported by the plans, as requested by the Department; - Produce an annual technical report that summarizes findings on access and quality of care, including: - A description of the manner in which the data from all activities conducted were aggregated and analyzed, and conclusions were drawn as to the quality of care provided by each plan; - An assessment of each plan's strengths and weaknesses for the quality of care provided; - Recommendations for improving the quality of health care services provided by each plan; - Comparative information about all plans; and - Starting in Year 2 of Standard Plan operations, an assessment of the degree to which each plan has effectively addressed the recommendations for quality improvement made by the EQRO during the previous year's external quality review. - Produce an annual health equity analysis, assessing plan and program-wide performance on select measures indicated in Appendix A based on select strata including age, race, ethnicity, sex, primary language, disability status and a breakdown of measures for key population groups
+- Validate Standard Plans' and BH I/DD Tailored Plans' performance improvement projects outlined in Section III(A)(1) of this Quality Strategy; - Validate all plan-submitted quality performance measures outlined in Appendix A, Tables 8 and 9, and aggregate measures for collective review by the Department; - Calculate performance measures in addition to those reported by the plans and validated by the EQRO, as requested by the Department; - Conduct the CAHPS Plan Survey; - Validate the encounter data reported by the plans, as requested by the Department; - Produce an annual technical report that summarizes findings on access and quality of care, including: - A description of the manner in which the data from all activities conducted were aggregated and analyzed, and conclusions were drawn as to the quality of care provided by each plan; - An assessment of each plan's strengths and weaknesses for the quality of care provided; - o Recommendations for improving the quality of health care services provided by each plan; - Comparative information about all plans; and - Starting in year 2 of Standard Plan operations, an assessment of the degree to which each plan has effectively addressed the recommendations for quality improvement made by the EQRO during the previous year's external quality review. - Produce an annual health equity analysis, assessing plan and program-wide performance on select measures indicated in Appendix A based on select strata including age, race, ethnicity, sex, primary language, disability status and a breakdown of measures for key population groups (e.g., LTSS, based on aged/blind/disabled status); and - Provide technical assistance, as directed by the Department, to plans for conducting PIPs, quality reporting and accreditation preparedness.